MadMatcher/MadLib/README.md

 ## MadLib: A Library of EM Functions

 When performing entity matching (EM), users often experiment and use a variety of EM workflows.
 Users also often want to run these workflows in a variety of runtime environments.
 MadLib is designed to help with these needs.
 It is an open-source library of EM functions that can be combined to create a variety of EM workflows.
 Currently MadLib only focuses on the workflows in the matching step (but in the future we will extend MadLib to also help create workflows for the blocking step).

+### Example Workflows

 Examples of workflows that MadLib can help create for the matching step:
 * A workflow that create features then use them to convert all tuple pairs in the candidate set (which is the output of the blocking step) to a set of feature vectors.
 * A workflow to label a set of tuple pairs as match/non-match.
 * A workflow to examine a very large set of tuple pairs to select a small set of tuple pairs that are "informative", then helps the user label this set.
 This workflow uses a well-known machine learning technique called active learning.